polyakovkrylo/killemall/README.md

 ## Project description

-This project is an implementation of Media Processing course's final task.
-The purpose is to create a game in which the player can mode across labyrinth and defeat enemies.
+This project is an implementation of Media Processing final task.
+The purpose is to create a game in which the player can move across the labyrinth and defeat enemies.
 The game should be implemented with two views: graphical and terminal-like.

 In graphical view, the player can move with keyboard or mouse.
-Protagonist is displayed as blue circle, enemies are the red circles, poison area of the enemy is displayed as yellow circle, health packs are the green circles.
+Protagonist is displayed as a blue circle, enemies are red circles, poison area of the enemy is displayed as a yellow circle, health packs are green circles.

-Protagonist path finding should be performed in shortest time possible.
-For that purpose some path finding algorithm should be introduced.
-Since different algorithms can be used/implemented, application should be able to use any of them, which means that a unified interface for path finding class should be implemented.
+Protagonist path finding should be performed in the shortest time possible.
+For that purpose, some path finding algorithm should be introduced.
+Since different algorithms can be used/implemented, application should be able to use any of them, which means that a unified interface for the path finding class should be implemented.

 ## Main class diagram:

 Following diagram represents the model of the system divided into packages.
-Each package reprsesents separate module.
+Each package represents a separate module.

 ![img def](uml/main.png)

-`libworld` is a third party library for generating the level and level objects: protagonist, health packs, enemies. `model` package represents the model component of the application.
+`libworld` is a third-party library for generating the level and level objects: protagonist, health packs, enemies. `model` package represents the model component of the application.
 `terminalview` and `graphicsview` are view components of the system. `controller` package represents model controller component.
-Since different algorithms can be later implemented for path finding, abstract  class `WorldAbstractController` and factory class `WorldControllerFactory `are introduced.
+Since different algorithms can be later implemented for path finding, abstract  class `WorldAbstractController` and factory class `WorldControllerFactory `are introduced. `strategy` introduces an AI-like behavior, allowing the protagonist to decide by himself, where he should go.

 ## Model package

-`model` package is the implementation of the model component of the application. `model` package class diagram is shown below:
+`model` package is the implementation of the model component. `model` package class diagram is shown below:

 ![img def](uml/model.png)